-In addition, before awarding a TLR1 payment, the co-head teachers must be satisfied that the significant responsibility referred to above includes line management responsibility for a significant number of people.
+In addition, before awarding a TLR1 payment, the LA must be satisfied that the significant responsibility referred to above includes line management responsibility for a significant number of people.

 Teachers will not be required to undertake permanent additional responsibilities without payment of an appropriate permanent TLR1 or TLR2 payment.